How Long Does an Accident Stay on Your Insurance?

 How Much Does an At-Fault Accident Raise Your Rate?

 Per MoneyGeek's analysis, the national average premium for drivers with one at-fault accident ($1,000 to $1,999 in property damage) is $420/month ($5,040/year), a $130/month ($1,565/year) increase versus a clean driving record at $290/month ($3,475/year).
-Some insurers still apply a small surcharge to not-at-fault accidents, which is why the Not At Fault row appears in the table below.
-Learn more about how much insurance goes up after an at-fault accident.
+Some insurers still apply a small surcharge to not-at-fault accidents — the not-at-fault data is included in the table for that reason.
+MoneyGeek's post-accident rate analysis covers how increases vary by violation type and carrier.

 Clean$290$3,475$0$0